gparlakov/ng_contrib/README.md

  - `./build.sh` - could error due to rsync
  - `./test.sh node` (note that browser-based tests  need some more work because a ui app can't yet run in a container.
 Will need a headless brows)

+# go
+the go.cmd will start the container

+# init
+the init.cmd will start the container and initialize - clone the angular repo and run yarn inside it